 His flying focusses around hike-and-fly, Vol-Biv (paraglider camping) and speedflying and his instructing aims to get students on their first safe hike and fly adventures.

-We're currently planning our 2019 course calendar, now is the perfect time to contact us to express your interest for a course as we'll be able to plan the courses around the dates which work best for you
+Now is the perfect time to contact us to express your interest for a course as we'll be able to plan the courses around the dates which work best for you

 Thank you so much Phil